iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 alias in the very same transaction.
 We will use the term `ExtendedLockedOutput` for outputs that support alias locking.

 Let's illustrate this through a simple example.
 Alice wants to send 10 Mi to Bob's alias account.
-Bob then wants to spend the 10 Mi from his alias account to a his address account.
+Bob then wants to spend the 10 Mi from his alias account to his address account.

 1. Bob creates an alias where `aliasID=BobAliasID` with Transaction A.